SunvyWasTaken/MenuTemplateUE4/README.md

 Developed with Unreal Engine 4
 Version 4.25.3
+Template for manage multi save of a game.

-Use the Game Instance for manage Every save.
+Don't forget to use the Game Instance as default.
+The Main map is going to Close automaticaly if there no save.